How do I save for my children's future?

-If you're able to commit to making monthly contributions, then you can often benefit from higher rates of interest with a regular savings account could be a good option.
+If you're able to commit to making monthly contributions, then a regular savings account could be a good option.

 They're ideal for savers who are saving for something specific and wish to drip-feed cash into their account in a disciplined way.

 These accounts will usually limit the number of withdrawals you can make each year and restrict the amount of money you can invest each month.

 Be careful not to miss a payment or exceed the limit on withdrawals, as doing so can cost you interest.